jpabloc17/Digimon-info/README.md

 ## Usage

 On Digipedia there is a "Show all" button that can be clicked to display all the cards with the digimon's name and picture.
 There is a "More Info" button that can be clicked on each card to display more information about the digimon.
 There is also a search bar that can be used to search for a specific digimon.
 If the digimon is not found, a new message will be displayed on the screen and the search bar will be removed.
 To see the cards again there is no need to refresh the page, there is a "X" button to close the card and go back to the main page.
+There is also an option to display the digimons for a specific level.

+<video src="media/digipedia.mp4" controls></video>

 ## Contributing